SotaroFushimi/Distributed_Controller_Design_for_Discrete-Time_Systems/README.md

 ## How to Use

 ### Stability Check
-To check the stability of the system, run the following script:
+For stability analysis, run the following script:
 `Stbl_script.m`
 This script will return the number of cases where a stabilizer is successfully derived.